SashanaFarrier/test/README.md

-# DataShare Web App
+# Web App

 ## Description
-DataShare is a secure and user-friendly web application that facilitates seamless data sharing between users and teams.
-Designed to streamline collaboration, the platform offers efficient data management and instant sharing capabilities, ensuring that your data is accessible whenever you need it.
+A modern and responsive web application designed to deliver an engaging user experience.
+Built with the latest web technologies to ensure performance, accessibility, and scalability.

 ## Build With
 - HTML5
 - CSS3
-- JavaScript
+- JavaScript (ES6+)
-- Node.js (optional, if backend is included)
-- Express.js (optional, if backend is included)
+- React.js

 ## Features
-- Secure user authentication
+- User authentication and profile management
-- Easy upload and data management
+- Real-time data updates
-- Instant sharing with customizable permissions
-- Responsive design for access on any device
+- Responsive design for all devices
+- Interactive dashboards
-- Real-time notifications for shared data updates
+- API integration for dynamic content

 ## License
-This project is licensed under the MIT License.
-See the LICENSE file for more information.
+This project is licensed under the MIT License — see the [LICENSE](LICENSE) file for details.